FarisArmoush/groceries/README.md

 ---

-# Grocery Shopping App

-This repository contains the source code for my grocery shopping app developed using Flutter and Firebase.

 ## Architecture

 I've implemented a clean architecture for this project, ensuring a clear separation of concerns.
 Here's a brief overview of the data flow: